Skip to Main Content

 • Provide the full reference to the source in your reference list.

-• If a figure or table is being reproduced for inclusion in a work that is being published (for example, journal article, book or thesis), you must seek permission from the copyright holder.
-This permission must be included in the caption.
+• If a figure or table is being reproduced for inclusion in a work that is being published (for example, as a journal article, book or thesis), you must seek permission from the copyright holder.
+Include a permission statement (Reprinted or Adapted with permission) in the note under the image only if you have sought and obtained permission to reproduce or adapt the copyrighted material.

 See Tables and Figures on the APA Style Blog for more information.